-The term 'Prospectus' is included in the Corporate Finance edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Prospectus' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 In the world of finance and investments, a prospectus proves to be a legal document.
 This document is utilized by businesses and institutions who must describe in great detail the type of stock or bond securities that they are issuing for potential buyers.
 Such a prospectus generally offers great information to investors concerning stocks, mutual funds, bonds, and even other types of investments.